 I thought, “Is this speech being give to a bunch of twelve year olds?”
 But no, it was being given to adults.
 And I thought more, “Do the people in the audience feel as though their intelligence is being insulted?
 They should.”
 The whole speech was delivered as though it was either being given to stupid adults or to inexperienced kids.

 I’m usually not a fan of conferences.
 I don’t want to be mistaken as an ungrateful complainer though.
-I appreciate the amount of work that goes into organizing a conference, and I would never suggest that the organizers’ hard efforts are a waste of time.
+I appreciate the amount of work that goes into organizing a conference, and I would never suggest that the organizers’ hard efforts are a waste of time (well, maybe I would).
 I also know that a lot of people really love conferences and truly benefit from them, and, not everyone thinks like me.
 In fact, I am in the minority it would seem.
-I understand the importance of conferences.
-I understand people need to get together once and awhile, people who ordinarily don’t see each other, and remind themselves why they’re doing what they’re doing and why they need to help each other.
+I understand the perceived importance of conferences.
+I understand people want to get together once and awhile, people who ordinarily don’t see each other, and remind themselves why they’re doing what they’re doing and why they need to help each other.
 I’ve met some great people at conferences; people who I continued to work with for years afterward.
-I understand the leadership needs conferences to set the direction for the organization, and motivate the people, and cast vision and all that stuff.
-I believe all of that is important, and it is what gets me to actually go to the conference.
+I understand the leadership wants conferences to set the direction for the organization, and motivate the people, and cast vision and all that stuff.

 However, I’m still not a fan.
 There are few things more boring and pointless than sitting in a chair for three hours listening to a speech you’ve heard a hundred times already.
 I don’t need to listen to a lecture given by someone who has no experience in what I’m doing.
 I certainly don’t want to spend three or more days at a conference, away from my work and home, lying every time someone asks me about how great the conference is, pseudo-enthusiastically yelling “Hallelujah!” every time a speaker does so, and then walk away from the whole thing feeling emptier than when I showed up.